 |Pricing Model||Google Analytics provides free lifetime packages for small-scale organizations, it charges for some advanced features based on customer requirements.||Mixpanel provides six different pricing plans to its customers depending upon the feature requirement.
 It is free, Startup as well as Enterprise plans which can be customized on a need basis.|

 |Customer Support||Google Analytics provides support to its customers over emails and phone.
 They also provide training sessions.||Mixpanel also provides support for email and phone; additionally, it also gives ticketing system based support.|

 |Speed/ Data Processing Time||It may take a few hours to generate reports from data||Data will be available within a few seconds|

 |Learning||Simple to learn||Requires some knowledge about flows and events to begin with tracking|

 |Tracking Method||For Page Based Tracking||For Event-Based Tracking|

 Conclusion Google Analytics vs Mixpanel

-To make it simple, both Google Analytics vs Mixpanel have some unique abilities.
-It depends on customer needs to choose an appropriate tool from their organisation.
+To make it simple, both Google Analytics vs Mixpanel has some unique abilities.
+It depends on customer needs to choose an appropriate tool from their organization.
 None of these tools will cost you much.
-But after considering all the differences between these two tools, we can conclude that for small or medium scale organizations, Google Analytics will work well and for organisations which require fast and focussed real-time analysis and tracking capabilities, Mixpanel will be go-to-tool.
-Some of the customers even use a combination of these two tools to get best of both.
+But after considering all the differences between these two tools, we can conclude that for small or medium-scale organizations, Google Analytics will work well and for organizations that require fast and focussed real-time analysis and tracking capabilities, Mixpanel will be go-to-tool.
+Some of the customers even use a combination of these two tools to get the best of both.